Free Contractor Guide · No Email Required

 1. Additional Insured (AI)

-The GC, property owner, or other specified party is named as an additional insured on your GL policy.
+The GC, property owner, or other specified party is named as an on your GL policy.
 This means your policy extends coverage to them for claims arising from your work.
 Most contracts require this, and most COI rejections happen because the additional insured endorsement is missing or incorrectly worded.
 A blanket additional insured endorsement covers any party automatically without needing individual additions.

 2. Waiver of Subrogation

 Your insurance carrier agrees not to pursue (subrogate against) the named party for damages it has paid on a claim.
 Without this waiver, your carrier could pay a claim and then sue the GC to recover the money — which defeats the purpose of the GC requiring insurance from you in the first place.
-Like additional insured, a blanket waiver of subrogation endorsement saves time and prevents rejections.
+Like additional insured, a blanket endorsement saves time and prevents rejections.

 3. Primary and Non-Contributory